Housing & Residential Life at Eastern

 - I am thinking of joining a sorority/fraternity, should I still apply for the residence halls?

-- Can I stay in my room during Winter and Spring school breaks?
+- Can I stay in my room during Winter break?

 - Does completing a housing application serve as confirmation of my enrollment to Eastern Washington University?